Get Your Exclusive First Look At The New 'World Of Dance' Contestants — PHOTOS

-The 'World Of Dance' Season 2 Cast Features Talented Groups From Every Genre & Backstory — EXCLUSIVE PHOTOS
+The 'World Of Dance' Season 2 Contestants Include Talented Groups From Every Genre & Backstory — EXCLUSIVE PHOTOS

 World of Dance Season 2 is almost here, premiering on Tuesday, May 29 at 10 p.m.
 ET on NBC.
 The talent for this year of the dancing competition show already looks impressive.
-Below, Bustle has exclusive photos of World of Dance's upcoming acts, ranging in everything from badass ballroom dancers to teenage hip hop performers.
+Below, Bustle has exclusive photos of the World of Dance Season 2 contestants, ranging from badass ballroom dancers to teenage hip hop performers and everything in between.

 The show made a splash in the world of reality TV in Season 1, and according to Deadline, World of Dance has already been renewed for a third season before Season 2 even debuts.
 The outlet reported that the program, which features Jennifer Lopez, Derek Hough, Ne-Yo, and Jenna Dewan as judges and mentors, was the "most-watched new summer alternative series in a decade."
 "We set out to make World of Dance a competition series of the highest caliber — every act that hits the stage gives their all and challenges themselves against the most elite athletes in the world," Lopez said, according to Deadline.